Introduction

 Protein Synthesis Peaks During Sleep

 Your body switches to repair mode while you sleep, strengthening and rebuilding muscle with protein.
-Protein synthesis is the name of this process, which works best during deep sleep cycles.
+This process is called protein synthesis, and it works best during deep sleep cycles when your body is fully focused on recovery and muscle growth.

 How Much Sleep Do You Really Need?